-The Greater Nebraska WIB, through its Administrative Entity, individually negotiates with representatives of each participating program of the One Stop American Job Center/NDOL locations.
+The Greater Nebraska WDB, through its Administrative Entity, individually negotiates with representatives of each participating program of the One Stop American Job Center/NDOL locations.
 Representatives of each program are given the opportunity to negotiate financial contribution and services.
-The Memorandum of Understanding contains signatures of Partner Agency Representative, the One Stop Operator, and the GNWIB Chair.
+The Memorandum of Understanding contains signatures of Partner Agency Representative, the One Stop Operator, and the GNWDB Chair.
 This is done on an annual basis.

-In event there is failure to execute an MOU between the GNWIB and a required partner, the GNIWB will report this to the:
+In event there is failure to execute an MOU between the GNWDB and a required partner, the GNIWB will report this to the:

-- Governor or the Nebraska Workforce Investment Board - State agency head responsible for administering the partner's programs
+- Governor or the Nebraska Workforce Development Board - State agency head responsible for administering the partner's programs

-In turn, the Governor or the State Workforce Investment Board and the responsible State agency head will inform the U.S. Secretary of Labor as well as the head of any other federal agency with responsibility of oversight for a partner's program.
-The Greater Nebraska Workforce Investment Board has successfully completed Memorandums of Understanding with all Mandated WIA Partners in the Greater Nebraska Workforce Investment Area.
+In turn, the Governor or the State Workforce Development Board and the responsible State agency head will inform the U.S. Secretary of Labor as well as the head of any other federal agency with responsibility of oversight for a partner's program.

+The Greater Nebraska Workforce Development Board has successfully completed Memorandums of Understanding with all Mandated WIOA Partners in the Greater Nebraska Workforce Development area.
+The current MOUs will be carried over and updated at the end of year 2015.

-The Greater Nebraska Workforce Investment Board does not have any formal or informal agreements in place and there are no plans to develop any agreements during this planning cycle.
+The Greater Nebraska Workforce Development Board does not have any formal or informal agreements in place and there are no plans to develop any agreements during this planning cycle.